 Insider London – what to see and do, where to eat and shop

 Bright lights, big city – London will switch on your senses.
 Your tastebuds will sing.
-You’ll shop like a celeb.
-Your chin will be stroked at the finest art.
-London will leave you breathless, tired.
-Your feet may ache but you’ll feel alive.
+You’ll shop like a celeb and stroke your chin at the finest art.
+Be inspired with Virgin’s pick of the shops, museums, galleries and grub.

 London is a riddle, said writer GK Chesterton – jump right in with our guide to the best attractions, shops and restaurants